Javascript is not enabled.

 AP Photo/J. Scott Applewhite

 However, most government functions and services are curtailed or halted, with significant impacts on older Americans.
-During the shutdown that just ended, hundreds of thousands of federal workers were furloughed, and those whose jobs were deemed essential worked without pay (pending reimbursement under the new legislation).
+During the 43-day shutdown that ended in November 2025, hundreds of thousands of federal workers were furloughed, and those whose jobs were deemed essential worked without pay (they were later reimbursed under the spending agreement that ended that shutdown).

 Join Our Fight to Protect Older Americans